 Becoming More Disabled

-In July 2015, I and one of my attendants went to Washington DC to attend the National Council on Independent Living's conference and to do lobbying on the Hill.
-My attendant had worked for several years with a number of people with disabilities.
+In July 2015, one of my attendants and I went to Washington DC to attend the National Council on Independent Living's conference and to do lobbying on the Hill.
+My attendant had worked for several years with some people with disabilities.
 She asked me why my attendants weren't paid through the Regional Center of the East Bay (RCEB).
-I knew of the RCEB and I knew they paid for Supportive Living Services, including personal assistant services, for people with developmental disabilities.
+I knew of the RCEB, and I knew they paid for Supportive Living Services, including personal assistant services, for people with developmental disabilities.
 I also knew that Cerebral Palsy is a developmental disability.
 It never dawned on me that there are no income or asset limits associated with these services.
 The application process took about nine months.
 After I became a client, Denise applied.
 We now receive personal assistant services 12 to 15 hours a day.

-To receive personal assistant services from the Regional Centers, attendants must be employees of a authorized agency.
+To receive personal assistant services from the Regional Centers, attendants must be employees of an authorized agency.
 We use Inclusive Community Resources (ICR) which is run and operated by a woman who has Cerebral Palsy.
 Denise and I still find and vet our attendants.
-I go with them to ICR to help with the on-boarding process and I submit their time-sheets.
+I go with them to ICR to help with the onboarding process, and I submit their time-sheets.

 Go!
 Go!
 Go!